aarushi353/aarushi353/README.md

 <br />
 <img align="center" alt="GIF" src="https://www.bestagencies.com/wp-content/uploads/2014/01/desk.gif" />

 I am Aarushi Abrol.
-Currently I am serving as a Google DSC Lead at Thapar Institute of Engineering and Technology.
+Currently I am a Google DSC Lead at Thapar Institute of Engineering and Technology.
 Apart from this I am a learning Full stack web developer, also a UI and Graphic designer.
 I enjoy taking up complex problems and converting them to creative interface designs.
 I am well inspired by coding  structures and logics and hence strive to code in a better and efficient way each time in any of the assigned projects.

-- 👯 I’m looking to collaborate on MERN and UI Design Projects.
+- 👯 I’m looking to collaborate on any Full stack development project
 - 🤔 I’m looking for help with Data Structures and Algorithms
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - 📫 How to reach me: aarushiabrol2510@gmail.com <br> https://www.linkedin.com/in/aarushiabrol/
 - 😄 Pronouns: She/Her
 <!--